adriadrop/nftguys/README.md

 - Converting digital assets into tokens
 - Smart Contracts and Auditing
 - Marketplace development and integrations
-- suporting Ethereum and Solana chains
+- Suporting Ethereum and Solana chains
-- offchain and onchain storage
+- Offchain and onchain storage
-- general NFT consulting and planing
+- General NFT consulting and planing